Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/README.md

 Make sure you read our [coding style standards](/docs/standards.md) before you start programming!
 Be sure to read other things in the [docs](/docs) folder as well!

-If you want to learn more about the Dynamixel servos to make changes to [servos.py](/src/robot_parts/servos.py) or for other purposes, check out [the control table for the Dynamixel XL330-M288-T servos](https://emanual.robotis.com/docs/en/dxl/x/xl330-m288/).
+If you want to learn more about the Dynamixel servos to make changes to [servos.py](/src/robot_parts/servos.py) or for other purposes, check out [the control table for the Dynamixel XL330-M288-T servos](https://emanual.robotis.com/docs/en/dxl/x/xl330-m288/) that we're using for Jobo.
+This will show you what all of the memory locations are for and how large each one is etc.
+Be sure to also check out the Dynamixel SDK documentation for [PortHandlers](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/api_reference/python/python_porthandler/) and [PacketHandlers](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/api_reference/python/python_packethandler/) to learn how to directly code with the Dynamixel SDK.